mParticle/docs/src/pages/integrations/google-analytics/event/index.md

 ### User / Event Timing

-App developers can measure how long an event takes and log it by the `logEvent` method and passing in "eventLength" parameter.
+Mobile app and web developers can measure how long an event takes.
+On mobile this is done by passing in "eventLength" parameter to `logEvent`.
+On web, you will need to pass in a custom flag of 'Google.UserTiming'.

+#### Mobile
 mParticle's SDK Method | Google Analytic's SDK Method
 --------------- | ----------------------
 logEvent with eventLength passed in | GAIDictionaryBuilder.createTimingWithCategory:interval:name:label: